bakdata/kpops/docs/docs/user/references/ci-integration/github-actions.md

-# GitHub Actions Integration
+# GitHub Actions integration
-We provided a GitHuH composite action called [kpops-runner](https://github.com/bakdata/kpops/tree/main/actions/kpops-runner/action.yaml) that installs all the necessary dependencies and runs KPOps commands with the given parameters.
+We provided a GitHub composite action called [kpops-runner](https://github.com/bakdata/kpops/tree/main/actions/kpops-runner/action.yaml) that installs all the necessary dependencies and runs KPOps commands with the given parameters.